 Guest House Rampa — This family-run guesthouse is a great alternative for budget travellers who aren’t feeling the hostel scene.
 They have a range of private rooms available and a full kitchen for guest’s use.
 Click here to check their latest prices

-Old Side Hotel — This boutique hotel is a great option if you have a bit of higher budget.
-Located in the Abanotubani neighbourhood within easy walking distance of all of these cool things to do in Tbilisi, they have a range of clean and comfortable rooms available.
+Hotel Flower — This boutique hotel is a great option if you have a bit of a higher budget.
+Located in the Sololaki neighbourhood near Liberty Square within easy walking distance of all of these cool things to do in Tbilisi, they have a range of clean and comfortable rooms available.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse more Tbilisi hotels